Masterminds/sprig/README.md

   value that can be displayed.
 - Simple math is necessary for grid layouts, pagers, and so on.
 Complex math (anything other than arithmetic) should be done outside of templates.
-- Template functins only deal with the data passed into them.
+- Template functions only deal with the data passed into them.
 They never retrieve data from a source.
 - Finally, do not override core Go template functions.